15 NJ Grants for Seniors You Can Apply for Today (2026 Guide)

 Low Income Home Energy Assistance Program (LIHEAP)

-LIHEAP Benefits for Seniors
+LIHEAP benefits for seniors

 Local Community Action Agencies require:

-- Household income verification (18+ residents)
+- Household income verification for all members 18 and older

-- Social Security numbers/ITINs for all members
+- Social Security numbers or ITINs for all household members

 - Current utility statements